ethronsoft/stor/README.md

  (we use the one provided by https://git-for-windows.github.io/) should suffice to build from command line.
 Alternatively (or in conjuction with the above), we use UnxUtils (http://unxutils.sourceforge.net/).
+ - (Optional) CLion IDE integrates seamlessly with CMake.
+CodeBlocks should as well.

 Library Dependencies: